eepsmedia/plugins/scrambler/readme.md

 # Scrambler

-2021-03-08
+2021-04-16

-Here we describe the current (still early) version of the **Scrambler** plugin, also known as **scrambler**.
+Here we describe the current version of the **Scrambler** plugin.

 * Drag the URL for this plugin into your document.
-* Prepare your dataset for scrambling--see below
+* Prepare your dataset for scrambling--see below.
-* Make sure the dataset you want to scramble is selected in the menu
+* Make sure the dataset you want to scramble is selected in the menu.
 * Choose what attribute you want to scramble.
-* Click buttons and ajust the number to create as many "scrambles" as you wish.
+* Click buttons and adjust the number to create as many "scrambles" as you wish.

 ## Preparing a Dataset for Scrambling

 * Make a measure (a new attribute with a formula) that describes the effect you're studying.
 * Drag it left so that it's at a higher level in the hierarchy.
-* (For now) **Press the Refresh** button (it's a circular arrow).
+* (For now) Press the **Refresh** button (it's a circular arrow).

 ## Background